paritosh0707/AgentDock/docs/ADAPTERS_PACKAGE_SPEC.md

 ## Purpose & Overview

 ### One-Sentence Summary
-**The Adapters package provides a uniform interface to different agent frameworks (LangGraph, LangChain, etc.), enabling AgentDock runtime to invoke any agent type through a consistent API.**
+**The Adapters package provides a uniform interface to different agent frameworks (LangGraph, LangChain, etc.), enabling Dockrion runtime to invoke any agent type through a consistent API.**

 ### The Problem It Solves